 This Expert Is Optimistic About the Post-Covid Workplace.
 Here’s Why.
+(Blog Post)

 The coronavirus pandemic has led to staggering job losses, deaths, and disruption to the workplace.
 It also has laid bare structural discrimination and inequities, from the gendered division of labor within the home to racialized disparities in health care.